- From: October 3, 2022

 A $250 deposit must be paid in order to secure your space in our workshop.
 Full payment must be received 90 days prior to the workshop.

-I must receive notice of your cancellation in writing, at which time we offer the following refunds:
+I must receive notice of your cancellation in writing, at which time I offer the following refunds:

 90 days or more before workshop: Full workshop refund.
 Your deposit refunded if I can fill your spot.